StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/edit-multiple-observables.md

 <!-- md:permission `manageObservable` -->

-This topic provides step-by-step instructions for performing bulk edits on multiple [observables](about-observables.md) in TheHive.
+Perform bulk edits on multiple [observables](about-observables.md) in TheHive to update their properties efficiently without editing each one individually.

 <h2>Procedure</h2>